Successful Rescue Operation at Vadálló-kövek Involving Firefighters, HEMS, and Hungarian National Ambulance Service

 Experienced cavers and guides know the unique secrets of certain cave gates: they know exactly which gate is hard to open, which one requires a shovel or small crowbar, which lock always needs WD-40, and which gate demands the strength of several people to open.
 However, last night a very different kind of problem occurred while trying to open the gate of the Ferenc-hegyi Cave.

 On Monday evening, a groups of 8 cavers were on a caving trip in the Ferenc-hegyi Cave.
 At the end of the tour, around 9:30 PM, they tried to return to the surface but couldn’t open the gate—which is known to be particularly easy to operate—even while standing at the top of the entrance ladder.
 Despite multiple attempts, the special lock wouldn’t open with the key, as if something had been broken off inside.
-A partial explanation came when three others appeared outside the gate and mentioned that their key—presumably an illegal copy that didn’t belong to the lock—had also failed to open it earlier, despite their attempts to force it.

 No shortage of physician at the Hungarian Cave Rescue Service